pg-support/supt-km/docs/4. Processes/b. Shipping & Delivery/Shipping Info Missing.md

 Amazon order: xxx-xxxxxxx-xxxxxxx
 (begins with three number and dash)
-Please tag the agent who is handling Amazon operation this month in the Supt-Private channel.
+Please tag the agent responsible for Amazon operations this month in the Supt-Private channel and inform them of the situation.

 ![[Xnip2023-08-08_16-16-29.jpg]]